Vera Kistiakowsky: Education and family

 Kistiakowsky was born in Princeton, New Jersey in 1928.
 She was the daughter of physical chemist George Kistiakowsky, who taught at Harvard and served as President Dwight D. Eisenhower's science adviser.
 Her mother, Hildegard Moebius, was the daughter of a Lutheran pastor and she went to school in Berlin to get her M.D.
 However, she never got her M.D, and instead worked as a technician and supported medical units on the front lines of World War I. Kistiakowsky's early education in the sciences was greatly influenced by her father.
 He made special arrangements so that she could spend summers in Los Alamos with him where he was working on the Manhattan Project.
 During this time she was also attending Mount Holyoke College where "she excelled in chemistry and math, just like her father.
 'I thought very highly of my father,' says Vera.
 'He told me very seriously that I should find something to do that would support me and not rely on getting married and finding someone who would support me.'"

-She earned her A.B. in chemistry from Mount Holyoke College in 1948 and a Ph.D. in chemistry from the University of California at Berkeley in 1952.
+She earned her A.B. in chemistry from Mount Holyoke College in 1948 and a Ph.D. in chemistry from the University of California, Berkeley in 1952.
 After earning her Ph.D. in 1952, specializing in promethium isotopes at the University of California, Berkeley, she transitioned to experimental nuclear physics during her postdoctoral fellowship with Luis Alvarez.
-She married Gerhard Fischer, a fellow student at the University of California in Berkeley, in 1951, and had two children.
+She married Gerhard Fischer, a fellow student at the University of California, Berkeley, in 1951, and had two children.